Debugging nodes using Spyder¶

 In Run->Edit Configurations, create a new configuration that uses the Project Interpreter.
 Choose a name that is easy to remember.
 Use Module name instead of Script path to specify the target.
 Module name: sympathy, and Parameters: gui.
 Then uncheck Add content roots to PYTHONPATH to avoid module and package name conflicts.
 The same goes for Add source roots to PYTHONPATH should it give rise to conflicts.
 Generally it is important to be careful when adding to PYTHONPATH since it can result in problems in third-party code.
 Finally choose an appropriate working directory.
 The configuration is now complete!

-In Run, choose Debug ‘<your-configuration-name>’, this will start Sympathy in debug mode.
-When debugging you can set breakpoints by clicking on the left margin.
-When execution in debug mode reaches a breakpoint, it will stop there and allow you to interact with it.
+In Run, choose Debug <your-configuration-name>, this will start Sympathy in debug mode.
+In PyCharm, you can set breakpoints in files by clicking on the left margin, see https://www.jetbrains.com/help/pycharm/using-breakpoints.html#set-breakpoints.
+When execution reaches a line with a breakpoint, PyCharm will stop there and give you control.

 Profiling nodes and workflows¶